gioblu/BIPLAN/documentation/configuration.md

 #define BP_STRINGS 50
 #include "BIPLAN.h"
 ```
-BIPLAN supports up to 91 strings defined by the user, such as `:my_string = "Hello world!"` although it can get or set more strings using the access operator [`:[]`](/documentation/strings.md).
+BIPLAN supports up to `91 - BP_ARGS` strings defined by the user, such as `:my_string = "Hello world!"` although it can get or set more strings using the access operator [`:[]`](/documentation/strings.md).
 The maximum length of strings can be configured as follows:
 ```cpp
 // Sets BIPLAN string maximum length to 50
 #define BP_STRING_MAX 50